TAKING FIRST TO THE STREETS

-"Taking FIRST To the Streets" is an outreach program that we created in 2011.
-Its purpose is to get us outside at community events one wouldn't usually see robotics or STEM.
-The IRS participates a varienty of events, from small community gatherings such as art walks to huge festivals like Issaquah Salmon Days, which is the largest festival in Washington State.
+"Taking FIRST To the Streets" is an outreach program that we created in 2011, with the goal of getting us outside at community events one wouldn't usually see robotics or STEM.
+The IRS participates in a variety of events, from small local gatherings such as art walks to huge festivals like Issaquah Salmon Days, which is the largest community festival in Washington State.
 Through "Taking FIRST To the Streets," we've reached thousands of new people.
 But we can't reach everyone, so we join other FIRST teams at events to build new relationships and increase our impact.

 A LASTING IMPACT

 At outreach events, we let folks play with our robots, talk to them, answer questions, and hand out flyers.
 Sources tell us that after our events, FIRST WA has seen a 4-5 fold increase in emails.
 We get involved with our crowds, and ensure they know how to get involved with us.
 We promote FIRST programs to everyone, no matter their age.
 We've inspired every school in our district to get involved with robotics.
 Through this outreach program, teams outside our district have gotten inspired too.